ZackJorquera/MarsImageThing/README.md

 All code for the UI can be found in: MarsImageThing/Game1.cs The classification algorithum can be found in: MarsImageThing/ClassifyImage.cs

+#Usage
+The application file can be ran from: MarsImageThing/Release/MarsImageThing.exe The images must be in .jpg format and the example images can be found in: MarsImageThing/Content/

 #Info
 Last edit: 3/8/2017